saabd6875/webapp-quiz/README.md

 ## How to Run
 - open the project folder in VScode
 - Open a terminal in the project folder.
-- Build the project: dotnet build webapp-qui.snl
+- Build: dotnet build webapp-qui.snl
-- then write dotnet run
+- Run: dotnet run --project QuizMvc\QuizMvc.csproj
 - Open the link shown in the terminal (usually starts with https://localhost:...)
 - You can now use the web application to create, take, update, and view quizzes.